โ† Back to ResourcesBreed Guides

 Prevention is dramatically easier than treatment.
 Six-step Dachshund back protection protocol:

-1. Weight management — keep your Dachshund LEAN.
-Standard target: 16–20 lbs (lean Standard) or 8–10 lbs (lean Miniature).
+1. Weight management.
+Keep your Dachshund LEAN.
+Standard target: 16 to 20 lbs (lean Standard) or 8 to 10 lbs (lean Miniature).
 Every extra pound dramatically increases IVDD risk.
-Veterinary body condition score 4–5 of 9 ideal
+Veterinary body condition score 4 to 5 of 9 ideal.

-2. NO jumping on/off furniture — use pet ramps or pet stairs (Solvit, Petmaker brands, $50–$150 in Calgary at Petsmart, Costco, Amazon).
-Never let Dachshund jump from couches, beds, cars
+2. NO jumping on or off furniture.
+Use pet ramps or pet stairs (Solvit, Petmaker brands, $50 to $150 in Calgary at Petsmart, Costco, Amazon).
+Never let your Dachshund jump from couches, beds, or cars.

-3. NO stairs — carry Dachshund up and down stairs whenever possible.
-If unavoidable, slow walking is better than running
+3. NO stairs.
+Carry your Dachshund up and down stairs whenever possible.
+If unavoidable, slow walking beats running.

-4. Always use a HARNESS, never a collar for leash attachment — collar pressure on the cervical spine accelerates disc damage.
-Front-clip or back-clip harness, never head halters
+4. Always use a HARNESS, never a collar for leash attachment.
+Collar pressure on the cervical spine speeds up disc damage.
+Front-clip or back-clip harness, never head halters.

-6. Back-safe exercise — leashed walks, gentle play.
-Avoid: high-impact running, agility/flyball sports, jumping for frisbees, rough play with larger dogs
+6. Back-safe exercise.
+Leashed walks, gentle play.
+Avoid high-impact running, agility or flyball sports, jumping for frisbees, and rough play with larger dogs.

-Calgary IVDD-aware vet check at adoption ($150–$300) for adult Dachshunds — establish baseline back health on X-ray.
-Pet insurance recommended BEFORE first IVDD episode (insurers exclude pre-existing IVDD).
+Calgary IVDD-aware vet check at adoption ($150 to $300) for adult Dachshunds sets a baseline back health on X-ray.
+Pet insurance recommended BEFORE first IVDD episode because insurers exclude pre-existing IVDD.

 How is IVDD diagnosed and treated in Calgary?